LFerrariIt/scaleGMRF/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-scaleGMRF is a package that provides useful function to standardize Gaussian Markov Random Fields effects used in Latent Gaussian models.
+scaleGMRF is a package that provides useful functions to standardize Gaussian Markov Random Fields effects used in Latent Gaussian models.
 The standardization guarantees that the corresponding scale parameters of the effects match their intuitive interpretation defined as the